rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

 ### [Open Shortest Path First (OSPF)](https://en.wikipedia.org/wiki/Open_Shortest_Path_First)

-The Open Shortest Path First (OSPF) routing protocol is common in large organizations.
+The Open Shortest Path First (OSPF) routing protocol is currently the most common in large organizations.
 The protocol discovers the network topology surrounding, creates routing tables based on distance, bandwidth, and reliability.
 OSPF can detect changes and adapt automatically.
 OSPF is very performant and scales to large networks.
+It has another advantage over RIP, in that it does not flood the networking with routing table updates every 30 seconds, but only when link state information changes.

 [Click here to compare RIP versus OSPF](http://resources.intenseschool.com/rip-vs-ospf-which-is-better-for-your-network/).